Introduction: The Price of Forgetting

 Case Studies: Where Parallel Justice Fails

-Consider family courts where “voluntary” arbitration under religious law is offered.
-In theory, people can walk away.
-In reality, social pressure makes refusal almost impossible.
-A woman challenging an unfair divorce settlement risks not just losing property, but losing her place in her community.
+Consider the family courts where so called voluntary arbitration under religious law is quietly offered.
+In theory, anyone is free to walk away and seek a civil hearing instead.
+In reality, social pressure makes such a refusal almost unthinkable.
+A woman challenging an unfair divorce settlement risks not only losing property, but losing her standing, her relationships, and her entire place within the community that raised her.

-Consider countries where blasphemy laws are still enforced.
-The accusation alone is enough to destroy lives, regardless of evidence.
-When belief and law merge, free speech becomes the first casualty.
+Consider, too, the countries where blasphemy laws are still actively enforced.
+There, the accusation alone is often enough to destroy a life, regardless of any evidence and regardless of intent.
+When belief and law are fused together, free speech becomes the very first casualty, because the right to question is precisely what such systems cannot survive.

 “Freedom is the right to tell people what they do not want to hear.” – George Orwell